- Agronomic: grass (misc. perennial)

 - Soil Management: organic matter, soil analysis

 i.
-Quantify soil total organic C and particulate organic C under 3 distinct management systems by sampling and analyzing soil samples from each >20 year old fields.
+Quantify soil total organic C and particulate organic C under 3 distinct management systems by sampling and analyzing soil samples from each >20 year old field.
+This will be conducted to draw inferences on the long-term sequestration of carbon under the different established management systems.